You are here

 ABOUT THE PROJECT

-Esspy follows the journey of a medical student, his mentor, and a standardized patient who acts our multiple cases over the course of his training.
+Nandita worked on her play, Esspy, which follows the journey of a medical student, his mentor and a standardized patient who acts our multiple cases over the course of his training.
 As the years pass and the cases get harder, student and patient develop an unlikely friendship that tests the question of whether compassioncan be taught.